NEVER TRUST AN AI, LLMS ARE CRAFTY WORDSMITHS: A CASE STUDY

 Memory and Bandwidth: The M3 Pro supports up to 36GB of unified memory with a memory bandwidth of 153.6GB/s.
 While this is slightly less than the M2 Pro's bandwidth, the newer architecture often compensates with better performance per core.

-oai_citation:3,Apple MacBook Pro (2023) Review: M2 Pro and M2 Max Flex | Tom's Hardware oai_citation:4,M3 Pro vs M2 Pro MacBook Pro 14” base models benchmarked | MacRumors Forums.
+Performance: Real-world benchmarks show that the M3 Pro can outperform the M2 Pro in specific tasks due to improved GPU performance and better memory handling oai_citation:3,Apple MacBook Pro (2023) Review: M2 Pro and M2 Max Flex | Tom's Hardware oai_citation:4,M3 Pro vs M2 Pro MacBook Pro 14” base models benchmarked | MacRumors Forums.

 Key Considerations: